 Santiago Ortiz Vaamonde

-- Spanish State Attorney; PhD in Law (Universidad Complutense de Madrid).
+- Spanish State Attorney (on voluntary leave); PhD in Law (Universidad Complutense de Madrid).

 - General Counsel and Secretary of the Board of Directors of Ferrovial since 2009.

-- Former partner at Cuatrecasas and Ramón y Cajal law firms, in charge of Trial Law and Public and Regulatory Law; Agent of the Kingdom of Spain before the Court of Justice of the European Union; professor at the Diplomatic School and the Carlos III University.
+- Former partner at two renowned law firms, in charge of Trial Law and Regulatory Law; Agent of the Kingdom of Spain before the Court of Justice of the European Union; professor at the Diplomatic School and the Carlos III University.